KBL Defensive Player of the Year: 2011–12 to 2013–14

 There were no Defensive Best 5 selections from the 2011–12 season until the 2013–14 season.
 During that time period, only the Defensive Player of the Year Award was awarded to one player.

+2014–15 to 2022–23

-2014–15 to present
+2023–24 to present

+The Defensive Best 5 was scrapped after the 2022–23 season.
+Beginning with the 2023–24 season, only one player is awarded the Defensive Player of the Year.